PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - This provides a consistent experience across modules, helping students navigate the site and locate items easily.
     - This structure is provided in site templates.

-??? essential "2.2 Essential: Materials within sections are organised and easy to navigate."
+??? essential "2.2 Essential: Materials within sections are clearly organised so content is easy to find."

-    - Clear navigation is supported by steps including:
+    This can be done by:
-        - using a consistent structure within module material sections (see 3.1).
+    - using a consistent structure within repeated module materials sections (see 3.1).
-        - giving pages, items and documents meaningful titles (see 3.6).
-Short descriptions also give useful context.
+    - giving pages and items meaningful titles (see 3.6).
+    - avoiding nesting so it’s easier to navigate content.
-        - only including content and documents relevant to the module and avoiding superfluous or duplicated content.
+    - only including content relevant to the module.
-        - removing unused and out-of-date content and files.
+    - removing unused and out-of-date content and files (see 3.3).
+    - avoiding duplicating information in different areas of the site, or information from another site.

-??? recommended "2.3 Recommended: Design and images adhere to the UoY brand."
+??? essential "2.3 Essential: Design and images adhere to the UoY brand."

+    - Where branding is used (logo, colour, typography etc.) it must align with the [UoY branding](https://www.york.ac.uk/staff/external-relations/brand/) and identity guidelines.
+    - Images are used according to tool specifications, eg. fit any dimension requirements.
-    - Site images and banners are the required dimensions (see the tool).
-Images used are of high quality, preferably from the [UoY Image Library](https://www.york.ac.uk/staff/external-relations/image-library/).
+    - Images are high quality, preferably from the [UoY Image Library](https://www.york.ac.uk/staff/external-relations/image-library/).
     - Text in course images does not scale well and so should be avoided in most cases.
 If non-decorative text is used images, provide this in ALT text (see 3.4).
-    - Design (colour, typography etc.) adheres to [UoY branding](https://www.york.ac.uk/staff/external-relations/brand/)
     - Course images and banners are provided in site templates, but can be updated by staff.

 ## 3. Module materials & site content